Conformality of $1/N$ corrections in SYK-like models: Composite field effective action

 where

 The $4$-point function for the fermions correspond to the $2$-point function of the fluctuations $\mean{g^i g^j}$.
 At leading order it can be computed using the above quadratic action and one can see that it is equivalent to the computation done in \cref{sec:syk-colored-tensor}.
 The additional propagator in the action is a consequence of integrating out one of the colors and it is present to connect vertices, very similar to the way one adds an extra line after averaging over disorder in the standard SYK model~\cite{Maldacena:2016:CommentsSachdevYeKitaevModel}.
 However this time the extra line represents a dynamical fields.
-This breaks to the conformal invariance of the corresponding effective action in the infrared.

 [heading=bibintoc]